Historical Background

 Old Catholics were actively interested in Christian unity from their very beginnings, especially with Anglicans and Orthodox.
 In the Bonn Agreement of 1931, Anglicans and Old Catholics agreed to intercommunion, without requiring mutual acceptance of all doctrinal positions and all liturgical or devotional practices.

-The founding Priest of the Liberal Anglican Community in Argentina was Father Johnny, previously a Priest of the Liberal Catholic Church, and was ordained on July 1, 2018 by Archbishop Miguel Ángel Batet, in the city of Rosario, Santa Fe.
+Father Johnny, previously a Priest of the Liberal Catholic Church, was ordained on July 1, 2018 by Archbishop Miguel Ángel Batet, in the city of Rosario, Santa Fe.

-Currently, the Liberal Anglican Community develops and grows as an independent organization open to all, since "through faith, we are all children of the same God", maintaining the tradition and the priestly lineage but at the same time, adapting to current times and the real and immediate needs of the people.
+Currently, Father Johnny develops and grows as an independent priest open to all, since "through faith, we are all children of the same God", maintaining the tradition and the priestly lineage but at the same time, adapting to current times and the real and immediate needs of the people.

-On the 1st Sunday of Advent 2019 (1st December) Father Johnny celebrates his first Eucharist under the name of "Austral Church", which would soon become the "Liberal Anglican Community".
+On the 1st Sunday of Advent 2019 (1st December) Father Johnny celebrates his first Eucharist as an independent priest.

 Brief Chronology of Events.